Tips for charging your smartphone

-What better to do and what not to do when it comes to charging the battery of your smartphone?
+What should and shouldn't you do when it comes to charging your smartphone's battery?
 A brief overview.

-- Charge your battery several times a day instead of once for a long time.
+- Charge your battery briefly several times a day instead of once.

 - Use the original charger.

-- Use a charger that is intended for another device.
+- Use a charger intended for another device.

 Myth: first completely empty, then 12 hours of charging

 This dates from the time before the smartphone.
 In the past, mobile phones had a nickel-cadmium battery.
 These batteries have a 'memory'.
 The longer the battery was charged the first time, the greater the memory and the better your battery lasted.
 Smartphones have a different type of battery: lithium-ion and lithium-polymer batteries.
 These do not have such a memory.
 You can simply switch on and use the device immediately without having to charge it for a long time.